Contingency Fee Pricing

 Choosing an Attorney

-The costs and expenses of every employment law case will vary from case to case.
+The costs and expenses of every wrongful termination or unpaid wage case will vary from case to case.
 The best fee arrangement will depend primarily on what you are most comfortable with and what you can afford.
 Fortunately, our fee arrangements make representation available for many aggrieved employees.